nfqsolutions/pylm-registry/README.rst

 Pylm-registry
 =============

-Pylm registry is a centralized service for configuration of PALM clusters.
+Pylm registry is a centralized service to manage the configuration of PALM clusters.

 Pylm
 ----